Umbrella company: Expenses and taxes

 All umbrella companies use the same PAYE calculations to ascertain how much tax should be paid.
 The only difference between umbrella companies will be the margin that they retain and the schemes they run.

 Some of the most common "allowable" expenses include: mileage & general travel expenses, hotel and accommodation expenses and professional subscriptions.
 Food and subsistence is rarely allowed to be claimed, as it is HMRC's opinion that you would eat regardless as to whether you are working or not.
 The exception to this rule is if you were staying away from home as part of the work.

 As an employee of an Umbrella Company you may be entitled to claim assignment related contractor expenses, if you engage in a number of assignments, based at different workplaces, during a single period of employment.
 If you know you will only work on a single assignment during your employment, your workplace automatically meets HMRC's definition of a permanent workplace and therefore travel and accommodation expense claims are not permitted.

 The 2008 HM Treasury pre-budget report reported on the consultation on the use of travel expenses in conjunction with being employed via umbrella companies.
 The document questioned the validity and fairness of allowing business expenses in this form suggesting that an overarching employment contract was not a form of employment that allowed travel and subsistence expenses.
 HMT decided that the legislation would remain as is but suggested additional HMRC policing would be carried out to reduce cases of non-compliance.
 HMT issued the results of the consultation in December 2008.

 Supervision, Direction and Control (SDC) came into effect on 6 April 2016 as a way of limiting the number of umbrella contractors being able to claim travel and subsistence expenses.
 As a whole, tax relief is not available for home-to-work travel and related subsistence to workers in a permanent role.
 This is, as of April 2016, the same for contractors working through umbrella companies.

+In April 2026, HMRC will introduce changes to Umbrella Company legislation (ESM2420) that will see umbrella companies, recruitment agencies and/or end clients in an umbrella company supply chain become jointly and severally liable for unpaid taxes such as PAYE and National Insurance Contributions.
+Commonly known as Umbrella Joint & Several Liability, these changes aim to reduce tax losses from non-compliant umbrella companies and provide greater protection to the contractor workforce.

 Benefits

-Umbrella companies broadly provide two sets of benefits to contractors:
+Umbrella companies broadly provide similar sets of benefits to contractors: